 This is where people are referring to groups of 10 people or less…but read how it is stated…

 That’s right…the Presidential Directive is clearly written that we should avoid SOCIAL GATHERINGS of more than 10 people.
 Your dental practice is NOT a social gathering…you are a healthcare service!
 So this 10-person limit has absolutely nothing to do with you and your Dental practice.
 Read on further in the Presidential Guidelines…

 As defined by the Department of Homeland Security, such as healthcare services and pharmaceutical and food supply, you have a special responsibility to maintain your normal work schedule.
 You and your employers should follow CDC guidance to protect your health at work.

 That’s right…as a healthcare service provider, you are literally being asked by your President of the United States to “maintain your normal work schedule”.

 How does that make you feel?
 Are you confused?
 Are you scared?

 But in these times of great uncertainty, it is our obligation…and our duty to STEP UP and provide certainty for ourselves, our family, our staff, and our community.
 Stop looking for excuses to quit, and realize you now have that “hall pass”…directly from the President of the United States to “maintain your normal work schedule”, so you can continue to serve your community as well as prevent Emergency Dental Cases from flowing into an already overwhelmed Emergency Room system at your local hospitals!

 In the last three years, I’ve witnessed my clients spend hundreds of hours, and hundreds of thousands of dollars to recruit, hire, and develop great talent for their organization including Dental Assistants, Hygienists, Associate Dentists, and Specialists.

-At that same time, these organizations have also spent hundreds of thousands of dollars marketing to, and acquiring, new patients to their practice.
+At that same time, these organizations have also spent hundreds of thousands of dollars marketing to and acquiring, new patients for their practice.